rahul-gharat/dronahq-docs/docs/reference/connectors/firestore.md

 ## Configuring Connector in DronaHQ

-Configure your database category using the provided details.Validate connection with `Test connection` and `Save` settings for secure database setup.
+Configure your database category using the provided details.
+Validate connection with `Test connection` and `Save` settings for secure database setup.

 #### General